 1. Mistaken assumption that Secondo Pia’s discovery of the negative image via photography implies that ‘photography’ was required for initial image capture.

 Wrong, wrong, wrong.
 There’s nothing weird and wonderful about negative images.
-Simple contact imprints (like muddy footprints on a white tile floor) are negative images, where dark tones on a lighter background are replaced by light ones on a darker background.
+Simple contact imprints (like muddy footprints on a white tile floor) are negative images, where dark tones on a light background replace light ones on a darker background.

 Here’s a simple experiment anyone can do, a closer analogy to the Linen of Turin.
 All it needs is a wet hand, some dark fabric, a camera, and 3D-rendering software, e.g. ImageJ, freely dowloadable from the internet.